emilio-berti/git-novice/_episodes/21-github-navigating-code.md

 ---
-title: "Supplemental: Navigating and Searching code on GitHub"
+title: "Navigating and Searching code on GitHub"
 teaching: 20
 exercises: 0
 questions: